 Clinical Learning Environments

-In Kent, Surrey and Sussex, Clinical Learning Environments (CLE) in primary and community care are approved by the Training Hubs and coordinated by the Primary Care Quality Team.
+In Kent, Surrey and Sussex, Clinical Learning Environments (CLE) in primary and community care are approved by the Training Hubs in collaboration with Higher Education Institutions and coordinated by the Primary Care Quality Team.
 The documents below explain the process and the form.

 Please email firstname.lastname@example.org for questions.